stnert/Unforgivable-vigilance/README.md

 Coldplay - Fix You 🎵

+|

-"Hey, what about yesterday?
+"Hey, what about yesterday?...
-(What about us?)
+(What about us?)...
-What about the seas?
+What about the seas?...
-(What about us?)
+(What about us?)...
 The heavens are falling down"

 Michael Jackson - Earth Song 🎵